Guaranteed Admission to SDSU for SDCCD Students

 I'm in a non-engineering major and some major prep courses are not available at SDCCD.
 Will this affect my eligibility?

 Yes.
-For non-Engineering majors, all required major preparation must be completed, even if not available at SDCCD.
+For non-engineering majors, all required major preparation must be completed, even if not available at SDCCD.
 You must complete these courses through other options, such as SDSU Cross Enrollment.

 Who should I contact if I have questions about the SDCCD-SDSU Guaranteed Admission Agreement?